 This reader examines the peculiarities of Indian democracy-the character of its political institutions and patterns of governance-and the remarkable paradoxes that co-exist in what is arguably the most diverse society in the world.
 Selected Contents: A Collective Vision; Introduction; Part I: State and Constitution: Indian Peculiarities; Part II: Matters of Governance: Theory and Practice; Part III: National Re-Imaginings: Clashes of Identity; Part IV: New Explorations: Serving the Oppressed; Part V: Whither the Indian Polity?
-Contributors: Ashok Acharya, Navnita C. Behera, Neera Chandhoke, P. K. Datta, Gopal Guru, Kyoung-Hee Koh, Veena Kukreja, Manoranjan Mohanty, Nivedita Menon, M. P. Singh, Satyajit Singh, N. Sukumar 2010 978-81-250-3989-1 ₹1050 400 pp Paperback E-ISBN: 978-81-250-4272-3 Vishva Hindu e-book Parishad and Indian Politics (Second Edition) Manjari Katju, Reader, Department of Political Science, University of Hyderabad urban middle classes, service professionals and religious leaders for the creation and promotion of a strong Hindu nation.
+Contributors: Ashok Acharya, Navnita C. Behera, Rajeev Bhargava, Neera Chandhoke, P. K. Datta, Gopal Guru, Kyoung-Hee Koh, Veena Kukreja, Manoranjan Mohanty, Nivedita Menon, M. P. Singh, Satyajit Singh, N. Sukumar, Achin Vanaik 2010 978-81-250-3989-1 ₹1050 400 pp Paperback E-ISBN: 978-81-250-4272-3 Vishva Hindu e-book Parishad and Indian Politics (Second Edition) Manjari Katju, Reader, Department of Political Science, University of Hyderabad

+This book provides a detailed historical account of the Vishva Hindu Parishad (VHP), one of the leading organisations in the Hindutva movement.
+It focuses on the VHP's transformation from a loosely knit body of Hindus aimed at preserving and promoting Hindu dharma, into a mass organisation actively involved in mobilising the urban middle classes, service professionals and religious leaders for the creation and promotion of a strong Hindu nation.
 Contents: I. Introduction 2.
 The Early Years 3.
 Transition to Mass Activism 4.
 A Non-Electoral Actor in Indian Politics 5.
 Demolishing the Babri Masjid 6.
+Post-Demolition Consolidation

-Post-Demolition Consolidation 7.
-Conversions and Reconversions 8.
-Conclusion 2010 978-81-250-4034-7 ₹1200 206 pp Paperback E-ISBN: 978-81-250-5043-8 Dictionary of Public Administration, A S. R. Maheshwari, former Professor of Political Science and Public Administration, Indian Institute of Public Administration, New Delhi
+7. Conversions and Reconversions 8.
+Conclusion With four appendices, glossary, bibliography and index 2010 978-81-250-4034-7 ₹1050 206 pp Paperback E-ISBN: 978-81-250-5043-8 Dictionary of Public Administration, A S. R. Maheshwari, former Professor of Political Science and Public Administration, Indian Institute of Public Administration, New Delhi